Substance Abuse Resources

 Monroe County has dedicated itself to public outreach to help curb the epidemic.
 It is important to remember that in the midst of all this, there is hope for those who are struggling with drug and substance misuse disorder.
 When it comes to addiction to opioids, it is paramount to seek the correct care.
 Trained medical and mental health professionals can best provide this care.
 If you are dealing with substance misuse issues, reach out to family, friends and professionals.
 There are options for drug rehab in Monroe, OH as well as alcohol rehab in Monroe, OH.
 In addition, located just an hour and a half Northeast of Monroe, the Columbus location of The Recovery Village is a rehab center ready to help people tackle their substance misuse issues.

-When you call, you can speak with someone about:
+When you call, you can speak with someone about Ohio rehab and:

 - Monroe drug rehab